Priority Health has the best Medicare Advantage plans in Michigan.

 How do I select a Medicare Advantage plan?

 Depending on where you live, you will have between 10 and 68 Medicare Advantage plan options from up to 15 insurers in Michigan.
-You'll choose a plan when you first become eligible for Medicare and can switch yearly during open enrollment.
+You'll likely choose a plan when you first become eligible for Medicare and have the option to switch each year during open enrollment.
 When shopping for a new plan, it's best to start early so you can get your application in on time.

 Here are some things to keep in mind when searching for a plan: